TFEIndiaNoida/AKSFDO/README.md

 - Create a file called `variables.auto.tfvars` with the following contents
 ```
 # General
-tag_prefix        = "tfe19"                                            # General prefix used in the code and naming
+tag_prefix        = "tfeeks"                                            # General prefix used in the code and naming
 # Azure
 vnet_cidr         = "10.211.0.0/16"                                    # Network for the VPC to be created
 postgres_user     = "tfe"                                              # Postgres user to be used
 postgres_password = "Password#1"                                       # Password for the postgres user
-storage_account   = "tfe19patrick"                                     # Name of the storage account to be created which should be unique
+storage_account   = "tfeeksramit"                                     # Name of the storage account to be created which should be unique
-subscription_id   = "c58f91c0-ac20-42fe-982f-xxxxxxx"                  # subscription ID
+subscription_id   = "e7ab925a-7628-4300-a90b-511d946a4e7c"                  # subscription ID

 ``````
 - Initialize terraform
 ```